skelsec/aiosmb/README.md

 `smb+negoex-certstore://<subject CN of the certificate to use>@10.10.10.2/`

 # TODO
-- DCERPC:
+- DCERPC: in progress, lot of features working already
-  - Not going to lie, I'm ripping off impacket for this one.
-The whole DCERPC is a mess as a protocol.
-A word for whoever designed it: you are a bad person.
-  - Interface for controlling services: object is ready and stable, but missing a lot of functionalities
+- VSS mountpoint operations
-  - Interface for controlling registry: object is ready and stable, but missing a lot of functionalities
+- a lot of other things
-  - Any other RPC interfaces: some implemented, some not.

 # Kudos
 This project is heavily based on the [Impacket project](https://github.com/SecureAuthCorp/impacket) orignally by @agsolino.